theAtieno/Intro_to_Programming/README.md

 - While Loops
 - For loops
 - Strimg m,ethods a& File handling
-- Collections, lists,tuples, dictionaries, Sets
+- Collections, Lists, Tuples, Dictionaries, Sets
 - Regex functions

-### Week 2 : Working with the web
+### Week 3 : Working with the web

-- Webscraping
+- Webscraping: Extracting data from websites using requests and Beautifulsoup
-- APIS
+- APIs; Fetching data from external